 If sport could be a vital organ, then ice hockey is the beating heart of Canada.
-It is the national sport, it was invented and perfected in the frozen capitals of North America and it still helps to define many of the Canadian cities it calls home.
+It is the national sport, it was invented and perfected in the country, and it still helps to define many of the Canadian cities it calls home.

-The regular season lasts from early October through April – followed by an extremely exciting playoffs pitting the league’s top 16 teams against each other.
+The NHL season generally runs from the start of October through to June and the main season is followed by the thrilling playoffs – pitting the top 16 teams against each other.

 Toronto Maple Leafs